medialab/minet/docs/cli.md

 . "http_status": HTTP status code of the request, e.g. 200, 404, 503 etc.
 . "datetime_utc": datetime when the response was finished.
 . "fetch_error": an error code if anything went wrong when performing the request.
-. "filename": path to the downloaded file, relative to the folder given
+. "path": path to the downloaded file, relative to the folder given
     through -O/--output-dir.
 . "mimetype": detected mimetype of the requested file.
 . "encoding": detected encoding of the requested file if relevant.